fogfish/datum/doc/category.md

 h(X) -> ('.'(fun f/1, fun g/1))(X).  %% g(f(X)).
 ```

+In this example, we have defined a scalar data type and rules to build a program to manipulate this type.

 ## Composition in Erlang

 Erlang do not support infix notation.
 This notation improves readability of functional *composition* and allows to implement complex compositions.
 The chaining of ordinary functions do not allow us to make arbitrary program.

 The `parse_transform` feature implements a syntax sugar for *composition*, which is compiled into valid Erlang code using defined composition operator at compile-time.